Cloudneeti/docs_cloudneeti/saas/configuration.md

 3.4 Select the **Microsoft Graph** API  <br />
  3.4.1.
 Select the following application permissions <br />
-* 	Read all usage reports
+* 	Read all usage reports
-* 	Read all hidden memberships
+* 	Read all hidden memberships
-* 	Read all groups
+* 	Read all groups
-* 	Read directory data
-* 	Read and write directory data
+* 	Read directory data
-* 	Read all users' full profiles
-* 	Read and write all users' full profiles
+* 	Read all users' full profiles
-* 	Read all identity risk event information
+* 	Read all identity risk event information
-* 	Read and write files in all site collections
-* 	Read files in all site collections
+* 	Read files in all site collections

 3.4.2.
 Select the following delegated permissions <br />
-* 	Read and write user and shared contacts
-* 	Read user and shared contacts
+* 	Read user and shared contacts
-* 	Sign in and read user profile
+* 	Sign in and read user profile
-* 	Read and write access to user profile
-* 	Read all users' basic profiles
+* 	Read all users' basic profiles
-* 	Read and write all groups
-* 	Access directory as the signed in user
+* 	Access directory as the signed in user
-* 	Read user contacts
+* 	Read user contacts
-* 	Read user files
+* 	Read user files
-* 	Sign users in
+* 	Sign users in
-* 	Access user's data anytime
+* 	Access user's data anytime
-* 	View users' email address
+* 	View users' email address
-* 	View users' basic profile
+* 	View users' basic profile
-* 	Read identity risk event information
+* 	Read identity risk event information
-* 	Read all usage reports
+* 	Read all usage reports
-* 	Read all users' full profiles
-* 	Read and write all users' full profiles
+* 	Read all users' full profiles
-* 	Read all groups
+* 	Read all groups
-* 	Read directory data
-* 	Read and write directory data
+* 	Read directory data

 3.5 Select the **Windows Azure Service Management** API  <br />
  3.5.1.
 Application permissions are not needed  <br />

 3.5.2.
 Select the following delegated permissions <br />
-* 	Access Azure Service Management as organization user
+* 	Access Azure Service Management as organization user

 3.6 Select the **Windows Azure Service Management** API  <br />
  3.6.1.
 Application permissions are not needed  <br />

 3.6.2.
 Select the following delegated permissions <br />
-* 		Have full access to the Azure Key Vault service
+* 		Have full access to the Azure Key Vault service

 **Step-4** : Grant Permissions to enable the configurations
 * Click on Grant Permissions to enable the configurations